WilliamJMcElroy/fs-journal/notes/01-git.md

 make divs within cols in order to use padding on column rather than marg

-ADD PADDING TO COLUMN NOT INNER DIV
+ADD PADDING TO COLUMN NOT INNER DIVe

 remove p tag margin